Santa Monica: Public Process Begins For Michigan Avenue Neighborhood Greenway

 Having lived for a number of years in the area and now on both sides of the I-10 freeway, there is no denying the neighborhood often feels like two separate worlds across that deep chasm.
 My wife Meghan has encountered being told once that we “don’t really live in the Pico Neighborhood”, now that we are living on the north side of the freeway.
 The bridges adjacent on and off ramps are often terrible places to try and walk or bike.
 The choke points created by having so many north/south streets no longer connecting in the grid, and the pull of vehicles to those on-ramps, creates headaches for drivers trying to cross at peak times.

 The outreach and studying for the proposed greenway is being funded by a Caltrans Environmental Justice Grant, specifically to improve air quality and quality of life in areas that got dumped on by state highway planners in the past.
-There is an irony in the fact the most horrible, dangerous, and uncomfortable places to be in the neighborhood are those areas managed by Caltrans or nearest its handiwork.
+The most horrible, dangerous, and uncomfortable places to be in the neighborhood are those areas managed by Caltrans or nearest its handiwork, so they definitely owe the community.

 The format of the workshop portion was very loose and open.
 There’s no diagrams of anything yet, and members of the public were led on routes through the neighborhood with clip boards jotting notes on their surroundings.
 There were 2 bike groups, led with help by Santa Monica Spoke, and 2 walking groups all covering slightly different territory.